Find Affordable College Courses

 457 Yearly Graduations

 The 5th most popular school in the country for health care management majors who are seeking their bachelor's degree is University of North Carolina at Charlotte.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,337 per year.
-During the 2020-2021 academic year, 457 people received their bachelor's degree in health care management from UNC Charlotte.
-Around 58% of these students were from an underrepresented racial-ethnic group, and 76% were women.
+The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,467 per year.
+During the most recent year for which we have data, 457 people received their bachelor's degree in health care management from UNC Charlotte.
+About 72% of this group were women, and 55% were students from an underrepresented racial-ethnic group.

 #6